ali-tayebi/grpc-dotnet5-poc/README.md

 # grpc-dotnet5-poc

-It is aa Asp.net 5.0 gRPC proof of concept project
+It is an Asp.Net 5.0 gRPC proof of concept project